Alper

 Alper is a male Turkish given name.
 It is composed of the two words alp and er.
-In Turkish, "Alp" means "Stouthearted", "Brave", "Chivalrous", "Daredevil", and/or "Valorous".
-The second, er means soldier or male.
+In Turkish, "Alp" means "stouthearted", "brave", "chivalrous", "warrior".
+The second, er means "soldier, male".
 Additionally Alper is used as an adjective for an ancient legendary Turkish commander; Alp Er Tunga who lived around 300 B.C.
 It's meant to be a good hearted one too.

-From the same Asian cultural roots, Alper is closely related to name 勇士 (Japanese yuushi, Chinese yǒngshì) derived 勇 =Alp and 士 =Er words.
+Alper is also a Jewish surname, one of many variant names all derived from the city Heilbronn (see Heilprin).